Teddy Mitchell: Storylines

 Following the explosion at the Queen Vic during the 40th anniversary week, Teddy's son Barney is injured and later develops an infection.
 After Zack Hudson (James Farrar) accompanies him to hospital, Zack works out from overhearing a discussion about Barney's blood type that he is, in fact, Barney's biological father, not Teddy.
 Zack pressures Nicola to tell Teddy the truth, but she refuses, and, in an attempt to silence him, has him attacked in Harry's Barn.
 Later, following a confrontation between Sharon and Nicola, Barney reveals to Teddy that Sharon slept with her ex-husband, Phil's brother Grant (Ross Kemp), believing this to be the reason that Sharon punched Nicola.
 In a fit of rage, Teddy attacks Zack leading to Nicola claiming Teddy is responsible for Harry's girlfriend Shireen going missing.
-However, it emerges that Nicola is responsible and Harry later discovers this, leading to him moving out.
+Teddy and Nicola ultimately resume their relationship, but it is short-lived when it emerges that Nicola murdered Shireen; Harry later discovers this and moves out.
 In an attempt to run away with Barney, Zack reveals the truth to Harry who tells Teddy.
 After Harry kidnaps Zack, Teddy attempts to drive him home, leading to a car crash into a body of water.
 Presuming Zack drowned, Teddy returns home and the truth is revealed to Barney by Sharon's half sister, Vicki Fowler (Alice Haig).
+Zach is revealed to have survived and ultimately returns to Walford to confront the Mitchells, but Barney chooses to stay with Teddy and Nicola.
+Tensions continue to rise, however, resulting in Teddy eventually comes to terms with Barney's true parentage and supports Barney as he begins to form a relationship with Zach.

 For months Teddy remains unaware that Harry and his friend Kojo Asare (Dayo Koleosho) have been forced to deliver drugs for Ravi and Tobias "Okie" Okyere (Aayan Ibikunle Shoderu).
 When Teddy finally discovers what Harry is being forced to do, he plants a hidden camera in their flat in an attempt to get evidence but Kojo accidentally shows Okie.
 Teddy notices Harry is missing and begins searching for him and Kojo in Cardiff unaware Okie has chained him up in their flat and forcefully injected with heroin.
-Teddy and George Knight (Colin Salmon) eventually discover the true extent of what has gone on and call the polce just as Harry escapes, though Okie is able to clear the flat of evidence in time.
+Teddy and George Knight (Colin Salmon) eventually discover the true extent of what has gone on and call the police just as Harry escapes, though Okie is able to clear the flat of evidence in time.
 He returns and threatens Harry and Kojo resulting in a fight that causes Harry to accidentally stab Okie, killing him.
 Harry tells Teddy, who immediately decides to take the blame for himself and shares a tearful goodbye with Nicola, before telling the police he stabbed Okie in self-defence.
+Pleading guilty, he is given a lifetime sentence, with the possibility of parole after serving a minimum of 20 years.
+Before being transferred to a prison in Durham, Teddy makes a plea to Billy to look after his family and issues a warning that Nicola is poison.